mcilloni/mcilloni.github.io/_posts/2023-07-23-unicode-is-hard.md

     In Turkish, the uppercase of `i` is `İ`, and the lowercase of `I` is `ı`, which breaks the ASCII-centric assumption the Java[^14] snippet above is built on.
 There is a multitude of such examples of "naive" implementations of case insensitivity in Unicode that inevitably end up being incorrect under unforeseen circumstances.

     Taking all edge cases related to Unicode case folding into account is a lot of work, especially since it's very hard to properly test all possible locales.
 This is the reason why **Unicode handling is always best left to a library**.
-For C/C++ and Java, the Unicode Consortium itself provides a reference implementation of the Unicode algorithms, called [ICU](https://unicode-org.github.io/icu/), which is used by the vast majority of most major programming languages and frameworks.
+For C/C++ and Java, the Unicode Consortium itself provides a reference implementation of the Unicode algorithms, called [ICU](https://unicode-org.github.io/icu/), which is used by a large number of frameworks and shipped by almost every major OS.

     While quite tricky to get right at times and at times more UTF-16 centric than I'd like, using ICU is still way saner than any self-written alternative: